girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Vue/Week 3/Class_Binding.md

-when we add class attribute in the component it get added to the root element as we are going to do in the below example .
+we can add any class attribute in the component it get added to the root element as we are going to do in the below example .

+Here, we have added class GWOC in the component

 ````javascript
 Vue.component('my-component', {